Skip to Content

 “The reality was that (Menendez) was so unpopular in the state by the time the verdict came down that any support he would have gotten would not have complicated Andy Kim’s path in a major way,” he said.

 While the Senate landscape unquestionably benefits Republicans, some of the most vulnerable Senate Democratic incumbents have leaned on strong brands in their states and fundraising advantages to create separation from Biden.
 Republicans recruited a large crop of wealthy candidates, many of them businessmen, to run this year.
-But that hasn’t yet closed Democrats’ fundraising edge, and it’s fueled Democratic attacks on the Republican candidate’s business ties and out-of-state connections.
+But that hasn’t yet closed Democrats’ fundraising edge, and it’s fueled Democratic attacks on the Republican candidates’ business ties and out-of-state connections.

-Daines argued on Monday that polling from this spring and early summer won’t reflect what happens in November, suggesting that lower-propensity voters who support Trump will turn out this year in a way they did not during the 2022 midterms.
+Daines argued Monday that polling from this spring and early summer won’t reflect what happens in November, suggesting that lower-propensity voters who support Trump will turn out this year in a way they did not during the 2022 midterms.
 Daines said the NRSC halted its polling on Saturday after the assassination attempt on Trump to let things “cool off a bit.”
-And there’s been limited public polling – especially of Senate races – since last month’s presidential debate.
+There’s been limited public polling – especially of Senate races – since last month’s presidential debate.

 Since the debate, some GOP Senate candidates have run ads questioning Biden’s mental fitness for office, trying to pressure Democratic incumbents into answering whether he’s fit to serve.
 But Daines said this week that the president’s policies, rather than his acuity, should be the focus.